 OTS’s IR35 review expert says IT contractors face no easy answers

-A ‘quick fix’ is absent in the review of IR35 because all existing data on the intractable legislation are not robust enough to quantify a neat way out, its author told CUK last night.
+A ‘quick fix’ is absent in a new review of IR35 because all existing data on the intractable legislation are not robust enough to quantify a neat way out, its author told CUK last night.

 Kate Cottrell, at the Office of Tax Simplification, said all the available facts and figures on IR35 were not sufficiently objective or comprehensive to use as a basis for any “easy answers”.

 “The biggest issue of the IR35 aspect of the report is that we just haven’t got the data,” she said.
 “If you go through it, we simply don’t know if there are 10,000 or 1 million people affected by IR35.

 “And if you can’t establish the actual numbers affected… it will be very difficult to make a decision [on IR35 reform] unless indisputable figures can be found to back it up.”

 This may be why the 82-page report prefers three changes to IR35 under a recommended merger of tax and NI, rather than proposing a “definitive ‘this is the way to go’” measure.

 She added: “We were tasked to make recommendations to the chancellor, so we satisfied the review terms.
 But we were also told to find evidence; well, statistically that’s wanting.”